MatWhiteside/TaskReminder/README.md

 # TaskReminder
-Windows task reminder written in Java.
+Windows task reminder written in Java (swing).

-Description: Add tasks to do, set a time & date, a windows notification will appear when the desired time is reached.
+Add tasks to do, set a time & date, a windows notification will appear when the desired time is reached.

+Written in the first year of university.